2019-2020 Board of Directors

 Joining the league in 2010, hoping to make some local friends, a passion to volunteer and lead has grown because of the experiences and opportunities I've had in League.
 I have worked on many committees and has had many roles since joining the League: Special Events Chair, Annual Fund Chair, Fundraising Treasurer, VP of Fund Development, Ways & Means Committee, Technology Adhoc, Marketing & Communications (creating our current website, member database, and cloud-based document storage system), President-Elect, and President in 2016-2018.
 I love to help anyone with excel sheets that will let me, and parliamentary procedure in my jam.
 This year I will serve again as our Secretary as well as Treasurer for the Michigan State Council of Junior Leagues (the 9 Michigan leagues combined together).

-I am thankful for the chance to share my knowledge and help other members learn more about what JLK can offer women who want to be leaders in our organization and community, and to watch our future leaders become unstoppable! #LeagueforLife #WeGotThis
+I am thankful for the chance to share my knowledge and help others learn more about what JLK can offer women who want to be leaders in our organization and community! #LeagueforLife #WeGotThis

 Andrea Garver, Treasurer 2019-2020